-What’s happening in the Virginia courts?
+What’s happening with the Virginia courts?

 The courts have started to open up.
 Slowly.
 Bit by bit.
 In a lot of ways, it’s super frustrating, even though we’ve been waiting for this since they started closing in March.
 The problem, of course, is that the Supreme Court really left it up to the individual courts to decide when and how to reopen, so we’re finding a lot of variation from court to court across the Commonwealth.

 Of course, things are different here than, say, in the western part of the state.
 In Hampton Roads and Northern Virginia, we’re pretty well populated; our courts are large, busy, and have fairly complex dockets.
 It’s not easy, as I’m sure you can imagine, to maintain social distancing in, say, Virginia Beach, Norfolk, or Newport News courts without reducing the dockets to only a limited number of cases, disallowing bringing extra people into court for hearings, and/or scheduling telephonic or video hearings.